cal-itp/data-infra/docs/datasets_and_tables/gtfs_realtime.md

 | `validation_service_alerts` | Each row is the contents of an individual results file from the GTFS RT validator | |
 | `validation_trip_updates` | Similar to above, but for trip updates. | |
 | `validation_vehicle_positions` | Similar to above, but for vehicle positions. | |

+## How to view the documentation:

+Documentation for our `GTFS Realtime` tables can be found in our `dbt` documentation: [dbt-docs.calitp.org](https://dbt-docs.calitp.org/#!/overview)

+In the documentation, you can navigate from either the `Database` perspective (table-level) or the `Project` perspective (as the files are configured in the repository).

+### The `Database` Perspective
+This allows you to view the dbt project as it exists in the warehouse.

+To examine the documentation for our `GTFS Realtime` tables from the `Database` perspective:

+1. Once at the [dbt docs homepage](https://dbt-docs.calitp.org/#!/overview), make sure that the `Database` tab is selected in the left-side panel.
+1. In the same left-side panel, under the `Tables and Views` heading click on `cal-itp-data-infra`, which will turn into a drop-down.
+1. Within that dropdown, select from the below:
+    * Sources:
+        * `external_gtfs_rt`
+        * `gtfs_rt_logs`
+        * `gtfs_rt`
+    * Staging tables:
+        * `staging`
+            * tables with a prefix `stg_rt__`

+### The `Project` Perspective
+This allows you to view the warehouse project as it exists in the repository.

+To examine the documentation for our `GTFS Realtime` tables from the `Project` perspective:

+* Once at the [dbt docs homepage](https://dbt-docs.calitp.org/#!/overview), make sure that the `Project` tab is selected in the left-side panel.
+    * To examine our source tables:
+        1. In the same left-side panel, find the `Sources` heading
+        1. From here, select the `GTFS Realtime` source that you would like to view, from any of the below:
+            * `gtfs_rt_external_tables`
+            * `gtfs_rt_logs`
+            * `gtfs_rt_raw`
+    * To examine our staging tables:
+        1. In the same left-side panel, under the `Projects` heading click on `calitp_warehouse`, which will turn into a drop-down.
+        1. Within that dropdown, select `models`
+        1. Then select `staging`
+        1. Within that dropdown you will find the `rt` directory
+            * From here, select any of the tables within them to view the documentation.